cal-itp/data-infra/warehouse/README.md

 # Cal-ITP's dbt project

-This dbt project is intended to be the source of truth for the cal-itp-data-infra BigQuery warehouse.
+This dbt project manages the `cal-itp-data-infra` BigQuery warehouse.

+## Setup

+If you are doing to do dbt development, you will need to set up the project either in your JupyterHub server or on your local machine.
+Follow the relevant instructions below to set up the project for the first time.

-## Setting up the project in your JupyterHub personal server
+### Setting up the project in your JupyterHub personal server
 If you are developing dbt models in JupyterHub, the following pieces are already configured/installed.
 * Libraries such as gdal and graphviz